datasciencemasters/go/README.md

 ###### NB: Fancy Homepage [here](http://datasciencemasters.org) (You are currently seeing the living document)

-## The Open-Source Data Science Masters - The Curriculum
+## The Open-Source Data Science Masters - Curriculum

 ### The Internet is Your Oyster